More support to help parents help their son or daughter beat an eating disorder

 Mirror Mirror website

-An increasingly comprehensive website with information on eating disorders is >Mirror Mirror.
+A constantly growing website on eating disorders is Mirror Mirror.
 It’s full of useful information pages written by top people in the field.
 That was my opinion before I was asked to join the editorial team in 2016, so I am glad to be part of it now.

 - Lauren Muhlheim, Eating Disorder Therapy in Los Angeles: http://eatingdisordertherapyla.com/ Laura is a clinical psychologist, trained in Family-Based Treatment.
 She is writes for and oversees the content in the excellent Mirror Mirror site (which I am now involved in too) and in the eating disorder pages of verywell.com (which used to be about.com): https://www.verywell.com/eating-disorders-4014731